Challenge Description

 ssh -p 52595 ctf-player@rhea.picoctf.net

-once connected to begin.
+Using the password 84b12bae.
+Accept the fingerprint with yes, and ls once connected to begin.
 Remember, in a shell, passwords are hidden!

 Checksum: 3ad37ed6c5ab81d31e4c94ae611e0adf2e9e3e6bee55804ebc7f386283e366a4

-To decrypt the file once you’ve verified the hash, run ./decrypt.sh files/
+To decrypt the file once you’ve verified the hash, run ./decrypt.sh files/.

 Additional details will be available after launching your challenge instance.